• Skip to main content

 1. Share Your Enthusiasm

 The key to modeling what it looks like to be a math person is to share your excitement!
 Excitement is contagious.
 In my classroom, I loved teaching ratios and proportions!
 As a class, students performed so high on the concepts.
 While I can’t be certain it was caused by my enthusiasm, it sure did help!
-Making math relevant to your students can be as simple as sharing how you saw math at play over the weekend.

 2. Promote Problem Solving